OCA/account-financial-tools/account_parent/README.rst

 Configuration
 =============

-Need to set the group show chart of account structure to view the chart of account heirarchy.
+Need to set the group show chart of account structure to view the chart of account hierarchy.
 If no parent account is set, then just a list view with credit,debit, balance will be showed

 Usage